drader622/matching-game/README.md

 # matching-game
 ### Memory matching game with NFL logos
+Click on the cards 2 at a time looking for matches.
+Pair of cards will automatically flip back over if they do not match.
-Click the cards looking for a match.
-When all matches are found, winner displayed
+When all matches are found, game is over.
+Clicking restart will reset the board at anytime.